brycewray/eleventy_solo/src/posts/2019/02/back-up-jack.md

 That had perfectly described my situation.
 Couldn't make it clearer than that.

 Sufficiently convinced by that opinion and others that said basically the same thing (*i.e.*, if you're all-in on Apple gear and sync'g only personal content, go with iCloud Drive), I promptly upgraded my iCloud subscription from fifty-gigabyte to two-terabyte and copied almost everything from my Dropbox folder onto iCloud Drive.
 It took about nine hours to complete the transfer, even with my high-bandwidth connectivity.
-Once there was nothing left available to move---there are a few apps I still use, such as the [Road Trip MPG](https://itunes.apple.com/us/app/road-trip-mpg/id298398207?mt=8) iOS app that keeps track of my car expenses, that require Dropbox to retain their data^[And even that app became iCloud-friendly a few months after I originally wrote this, so that was still one more nail in the Dropbox coffin for my purposes.]---I deleted the now-duplicated content from my Dropbox folder and terminated the paid subscription with Dropbox.
-I did keep the free [Dropbox Basic](https://www.dropbox.com/basic) two-gigabyte tier, which is more than enough for those aforementioned few apps' use.
+Once there was nothing left available to move---there are a few apps I still use, such as the [Road Trip MPG](https://itunes.apple.com/us/app/road-trip-mpg/id298398207?mt=8) iOS app that keeps track of my car expenses, that require Dropbox to retain their data[^RoadTrip]---I deleted the now-duplicated content from my Dropbox folder and terminated the paid subscription with Dropbox.
+I did keep the free [Dropbox Basic](https://www.dropbox.com/basic) two-gigabyte tier, which is more than enough for those aforementioned few apps’ use.

+[^RoadTrip]: And even that app became iCloud-friendly a few months after I originally wrote this, so that was still one more nail in the Dropbox coffin for my purposes.

 As for the cost savings, they're small *but* I'm getting more for my money.
 Before, I was paying a buck a month for two hundred gigabytes of iCloud storage *and* ten bucks a month for *one* terabyte of Dropbox storage.
 Now, I'm paying ten bucks a month for *two* terabytes of iCloud storage *and*, not incidentally, sharing that two terabytes with my wife via [Family Sharing](https://www.apple.com/family-sharing/) for her iPhone photos, as well.[^8]

 In the first week under the new setup, I have been continually amazed to watch how smoothly macOS works with iCloud, now that I've finally given it the full "You da Sync Man" treatment---especially with the Mac set to [optimize local storage](https://support.apple.com/en-us/HT206996).
 I know, it should've been obvious, and it was, but *knowing* it was much different than *seeing* it has been.
 And, as a side benefit, I get a little thrill every time I check the Files app in iOS and see *all* my freakin' Mac stuff in there, too.
 That was sometimes problematic with the other services, notably OneDrive.

-**Note**: In the wake of my [later issues with my Mac's iCloud Sync that briefly caused me to drop using Ulysses](/posts/2019/05/boxed-in), I learned that [it can be unwise to use the </em>Optimize Mac Storage<em> option](https://www.macworld.com/article/3306257/how-to-disable-optimized-icloud-drive-storage-with-a-single-click.html), after all.
+**Note**: In the wake of my [later issues with my Mac's iCloud Sync that briefly caused me to drop using Ulysses](/posts/2019/05/boxed-in), I learned that [it can be unwise to use the *Optimize Mac Storage* option](https://www.macworld.com/article/3306257/how-to-disable-optimized-icloud-drive-storage-with-a-single-click.html), after all.
 It can inadvertently delete files on which [some](https://support.screencast-o-matic.com/hc/en-us/articles/360007256154--Sorry-this-recording-has-missing-files-since-iCloud-Drive-Optimize-Mac-Storage-is-enabled) [apps](https://support.native-instruments.com/hc/en-us/articles/360000816565-TRAKTOR-Warning-Message-Optimize-Mac-Storage-is-turned-on-in-iCloud-Drive-Mac-), particularly ["shoebox" apps](/posts/2019/05/boxed-in), depend.
-The more you know&nbsp;.&nbsp;.&nbsp;.{.yellowBox}
+The more you know&nbsp;.&nbsp;.&nbsp;.
+{.yellowBox}

 Oh, yeah, OneDrive.
 Left that OneDrive-as-backup-from-Arq thread hanging, didn't I?
 Well, about that&nbsp;.&nbsp;.&nbsp;.